tokay-lang/tokay-lang.github.io/content/_index.md

 Tokay is a programming language designed for ad-hoc parsing.
 It is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
 It might also be useful as a general purpose scripting language, but mainly focuses on processing textual input and work on trees with information extracted from this input.

-The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but even bigger things.
+The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but even major things.
 Therefore Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, including interpreters or compilers.
 For example, Tokay's own language parser is implemented in Tokay itself.

 Tokay is a very young project and gains much potential.
 Volunteers are welcome!